 The boats were purchased and franchised in partnership with local ferry companies according to the V.I.
 Daily News.

-Cruzans have long complained about the lack up viable transportation options on St. Croix.
+Crucians have long complained about the lack of viable transportation options on St. Croix.
 As it stands, it is cheaper to fly from St. Croix to Florida than it is to make the twenty-minute flight to St. Thomas.

 State of the Territory News’ take on public transportation: